TomasHubelbauer/npm-not-recognizer/README.md

 I figured I could just use `npx react-scripts start` in the terminal and it would use the `react-scripts` from `node_modules` and that works as expected.
 I still don't know why my PATH is fucked beyond repair, but I also read that on Windows, path is not so simple as registries have something to do with it and stuff.
 I really don't care as long as this method keeps working.

+---

+WTF, updating to Windows 10 May 2019 update seems to have fixed this?
+My guess is this was a problem with PowerShell that maybe not always presented and they quashed that bug for this update.
+Can't tell, it might come back, but for now it works and I can again use the integrated terminal in VS Code.